processone/eturnal/docker-k8s/examples/kubernetes-kustomize/README.md

     kubectl delete -k ./overlay/dev

-Adjust the parameters to your needs in `./overlay/dev`.
+Adjust the parameters to your needs in `./bases` and `./overlay/dev`.
 Especially also consider blacklisting Kubernetes' networks to prevent attacks into your cluster.